the-front/angularjs-ee-boilerplate/docs/en/README.md

 > If you use Sublime Text, check this out:
 >
 > * [[GitHub] erkobridee / sublime-angularjs-ee-snippets](https://github.com/erkobridee/sublime-angularjs-ee-snippets) - Sublime Text 2 / 3 Snippets and Completions for Angular.js and Require.js (focused to the angularjs-ee-boilerplate code)
 >
+> * [[GitHub] caiogondim / jasmine-sublime-snippets](https://github.com/caiogondim/jasmine-sublime-snippets) - Snippets for Jasmine, the BDD framework for testing JavaScript, in Sublime Text
+>

 ### Publishing